fabamaq logo

 Pedro André Oliveira was born in Matosinhos, in 1988.
 With a Master's degree in Computer Engineering and Computing from the Faculty of Engineering of the University of Porto, he chose this area due to his passion for digital games.
 Since a very young age, he embarked on his adventure in the world of video games and planned his future in the industry; a polymath in the areas of Narration, Design, and Game Development, he seeks to keep up with the various communities and technologies in the field of digital games.
 Currently, he works as a programmer at FMQ, in the Game Core team, where he develops features for the game engine.

-Grab a career jackpot and give your life a spin!
+Grab an IT job and give your career a spin!